We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-A person can purchase the Kindle and hardcover versions for about $10.
-It is also available as an audiobook.
+A person can purchase the Kindle and hardcover versions for about $14.
+It is also available as an audiobook or audio CD.

 In Overcoming Unwanted Intrusive Thoughts: A CBT-Based Guide to Getting Over Frightening, Obsessive, or Disturbing Thoughts, Sally M. Winston and Martin N. Seif explore different types of disturbing and frightening thoughts.

 They discuss how a person can control their mind and learn to cope and live with thoughts that may scare them.

 The book has an average of 4.6 out of 5 stars on Amazon.
 People can buy the paperback version for about $10 and the Kindle and hardcover versions for between $15 and $30.